Submitted assignments are uploaded to TurnItIn.

 These similarities are presented to the learner and marker in a ‘similarity report’.

 Turnitin or Tii is a tool that supports staff and students in identifying one aspect of plagiarism (text that matches another piece of work).
-It does this by checking student work against a database or catalogue of papers, journals, books and websites, and matching words and word combinations.
-This helps students and academics in observing how and where referencing has been used, how arguments of others have been presented (e.g., paraphrased) in relation to their own perspective, and it can also help to check spelling and grammar in written submissions.
+Through the Similarity Report, Tii attempts to match students' work against a database or catalogue of papers, journals, books and websites.
+The Similarity Report helps students and academics observe the use of referencing, the presentation and acknowledgement of scholarly work (e.g., paraphrased), and the use of spelling and grammar in written submissions.

 Here are some concerns/misconceptions that students may have about TurnItIn: